Submissions

 We welcome submissions year-round responding to works in the Metropolitan Museum of Art’s permanent collection and select past special exhibits - all areas, including painting, drawing, sculpture, photography, costume, musical instruments, and the Met building itself.
 All styles are welcome from poets around the world.

-Please send up to three poems with a note about the work they reference to metphrastics@gmail.com.
-Please include a 2-3 line 3rd person bio.
+How to Submit: Please send up to three poems with a note about the work they reference to metphrastics@gmail.com, and include a 2-3 line bio.

 Current Calls